cbswj/test/README.md

 The training protocol of the original network is as follows.
 The networks are trained for 300 epochs with SGD on CIFAR dataset.
 The momentum is 0.9 and the weight decay factor is 10−4.
 Batch size is 64.
 The learning rate starts with 0.1 and decays by 10 at Epoch 150 and 225.
 The ResNet50 model is loaded from the pretrained PyTorch model.
 The models are trained with Nvidia Titan Xp GPUs.
 The proposed network compression method is implemented by PyTorch.
 We fix the hyper parameters of the proposed method by empirical studies.
 The stop criterion α in Algorithm 1 is set to 0.1.
 The threshold T is set to 0.005.

+5.1.
+Results on CIFAR10

+The experimental results on CIFAR10 are shown in Table.
+1. The Top-1 error rate, the percentage of the remaining FLOPs and parameters of the compressed models are listed in the table.
+For ResNet56, two operating points are reported.
+The operating point of 50% FLOP compression is investigated by a bunch of state-of-the-art compression methods.
+Our proposed method achieves the best performance under this constraint.
+At the compression ratio of 24%, our approach is clearly better than KSE.
+For ResNet and ResNeXt with 20 and 164 layers, our method shoots a lower error rate than SSS.
+For VGG and DenseNet, the proposed method reduces the Top-1 error rate by 0.41 % and 1.51 % compared with.
+In Fig. 4, we compare the FLOPs and number of parameters of the compressed model by KSE and the proposed method under different compression ratios.
+As shown in the figure, our compression method outperforms KSE easily.
+Fig. 10a and 10b show more comparison between SSS and our methods on CIFAR10.
+Our method forms a lower bound for SSS.